Edit this page.md

 This documentation is also the best example that you can use Markdown or MDX files as pages in your application.
 This is a very simple way to create static pages in your application.

-Next you can learn how to generate a static website using the combination of the router and the framework.
+Next you can learn how to generate a static website using the combination of the router and the runtime.
 You can define all the routes you want to generate and the router will generate the static files for you.
 Not only for pages, but any static file, like a sitemap.xml for your website.

 Finally learn how to configure the router to fit your needs.
 You can define the root path for your routes, the public path for your static files and you can include specific files in the routing or exclude files and directories from the routing using glob patterns.